Stock events for Meta Platforms, Inc. (META)

 META’s Geographic footprint

-Meta Platforms is headquartered in Menlo Park, California, and has a global presence across the Americas, Europe, the Middle East, Africa, and Asia-Pacific.
-In fiscal year 2024, the US & Canada region accounted for the largest share of Meta's revenue at 38.42%, followed by Asia Pacific (27.36%), Europe (23.32%), and the Rest of World (10.9%).
+Meta Platforms has a global presence with offices and data centers across North America, South America, Europe, Asia-Pacific, the Middle East, and Africa.
+Its headquarters is in Menlo Park, California.
+Key operational centers are in New York and Dublin.
+In fiscal year 2024, the US & Canada region generated the largest share of Meta's revenue at 38.42%, followed by Asia Pacific (27.36%), Europe (23.32%), and the Rest of World (10.9%).

 META Corporate Image Assessment